SQream/sqream_docs/getting_started/hardware_guide.rst

    * - Power sources
      - Two Power Supplies - 800W AC 50/60Hz 100~240Vac/9.2-4.7A, 3139 BTU/hr
    * - Operating System
-     - Red Hat Enterprise Linux v7.x or CentOS v7.x or Amazon Linux
+     - Red Hat Enterprise Linux v7.9 or CentOS v7.9 or Amazon Linux

-.. note:: With a NAS connected over GPFS, Lustre, Weka, or VAST, each SQream worker can read data at up to 5GB/s.
+.. note:: With a NAS connected over GPFS, Lustre, Weka, or VAST, each SQream worker can read data at 5GB/s or more.

 SQream Studio Server Example
 ----------------------------